Frontal Fibrosing Alopecia

 Scientists believe that Frontal Fibrosing Alopecia is a direct result of the immune system attacking an individual’s hair follicles, which causes inflammation.
 This in turn damages the follicle.
 As the majority of women with FFA have been through the menopause, it is thought that there may be a hormonal link.
 Frontal fibrosing alopecia is thought to be a variant of lichen planopilaris.

 When choosing a treatment it is important to remember that FFA is an irreversible process with a slow course although in some cases it may stabilise after a few years.
 Currently there is no clearly defined line of treatment.
 Topical treatments such as steroid gels or creams may be prescribed and a course of antibiotics may help reduce inflammation.
-Please consult your GP.
+Please consult your doctor.

 Close-up of the natural hair line